maxoduke/Portal-Linking-Compass-Fabric/README.md

    </dd>
 </dl>

-- The compass should now point to Nether portal block.
+- The compass should now point to nether portal block.
-- Go to the Nether, the compass should point to the exact coordinates where you can build the portal to link them up perfectly.
+- Go to the nether, the compass should point to the exact coordinates where you can build the portal to link them up perfectly.
-- This also works viceversa.
-That is, original portal in the Nether ➔ Find coordinates in the Overworld.
+- This also works vice-versa.
+That is, original portal in the nether ➔ find coordinates in the overworld.
-- If the Portal that was right-click is destroyed, the Compass will start spinning randomly.
+- If the portal that was right-click is destroyed, the compass will start spinning randomly.